Last Updated: January 29, 2026

 Can planned weight loss be billed with Weight Loss ICD 10?
 No.

 What cancels the code?
 Notes about diet plans, exercise, or weight goals.
-Even if weight dropped, intent matters more than numbers.
+Even if the weight dropped, intent matters more than numbers.

 What protects the claim?
 Clear words like “unintentional” or “unexpected.”
 Why?
 Because only unplanned loss supports medical testing under CMS rules.